Home / Resume / Healthcare / Nursing Resume

 Not listing license and certification details

-Your RN license state, number, and expiration date must be clearly visible.
+Your RN license state, number, and expiration date must be clearly visible, along with NCLEX-RN passage.
 Same for BLS, ACLS, PALS, and specialty certs.
 Many hospital ATS systems reject applications that are missing these keywords.

 2